 - 1. Site Coordinator: Designated with on-site responsibility for the operation of the CCAIR Site.
 Must be on site at all times. - 2.
-Healthcare Coordinator/Consultant: Designated with responsibility for overseeing and providing guidance for all policies and activities related to proper screening for health and wellbeing of all children and CCAIR site personnel.
-The Healthcare Coordinator/Consultant should be on call to assist CCAIR site when needed.
+Healthcare Coordinator/Consultant: Designated with responsibility for overseeing and providing guidance for all policies and activities related to proper screening for health and well-being of all children and CCAIR site personnel.
+The Healthcare Coordinator/Consultant should be on call to assist CCAIR site when needed. - 3.
+First Aid/CPR Responder: Any CCAIR site staff member that is currently certified to provide First Aid/CPR for Infants and Children.
+A minimum of one staff member who is First Aid/CPR certified must always be on site when children are present at the CCAIR site. - 4.
+Food Service Manager: Designated with overseeing all food preparation of the CCAIR site. - 5.
+Sanitation Coordinator: Designated to ensure proper sanitation and cleanliness of the CCAIR facility and equipment per sanitation standards established by the Center for Disease Control and the Mississippi State Department of Health.